-MM Kembla and Crane copper tube's are manufactured as hard drawn, bending quality, annealed and pre-lagged coils and straight lengths.
+MM Kembla's copper tube is manufactured as hard drawn, bending quality, annealed and pre-lagged coils and straight lengths.

 Features and benefits of copper tubes are well documented, being manufactured to the highest quality.

 All tubes are permanently marked to provide product traceability for the life of the installation.
 Copper tubes meet the requirements for premium applications in accordance with AS 4041 and further meets the stringent requirement for AS 4020 Materials in contact with drinking water.